-As per the 2017 FDA guidance entitled Clinical Drug Interaction Studies, "clinically relevant DDIs between an investigational drug and other drugs should therefore be:
+In the 2017 guidance the FDA further specified that clinically relevant DDIs between an investigational drug and other drugs should be:

-- 1. Defined during drug development as part of the sponsor's assessment of the investigational drug's benefits and risks - 2.
-Understood via nonclinical and clinical assessment at the time of the investigational drug's approval - 3.
-Monitored after approval - 4.
-Communicated in the labeling
+- 1. Defined during drug development as part of the sponsor's assessment of the investigational drug's benefits and risks. - 2.
+Understood via nonclinical and clinical assessment at the time of the investigational drug's approval. - 3.
+Monitored after approval. - 4.
+Communicated in the labeling.